echeran/smile-of-murugan/webbook/chapter04.md

 Celkeļu Kuṭṭuvaṉ.

-The IV. decade by Kāppiyarruk Kāppiyaṇār is in praise of Kalankakkaṇṇi Nārmuțic Cēral, one of the sons of Imayavarampaṉ.
+The IV. decade by Kāppiyarruk Kāppiyaṇār is in praise of Kalankakkaṇṇi Nārmuṭic Cēral, one of the sons of Imayavarampaṉ.

 The V. decade, ascribed to the great Paraṇar, sings of the mighty Cenkuṭṭuvan, son of Imayavarampaṉ, and contemporary of